o3de/o3de.org/content/blog/posts/sig-simulation-highlight.md

 #### What is your experience with open source, and what do you find appealing about it?

-**Lars**: My experience with open source software began as a longtime user of applications such as GIMP as an alternative to Photoshop or Notepad++.
+**Lars**: My experience with open source software began as a longtime user of applications such as GIMP, as an alternative to Photoshop, or Notepad++.
 I eventually started engaging with open-source projects through filing issues and starting conversations with the developers, which I found much more engaging than working with commercial software where usually you don’t have any way to interact with the developers unless you have a commercial support subscription.

 I then started developing my own software and submitted the first merge request for the launch of an open-source project, which was really encouraging because it was immediately picked up and received positive feedback from the developers.
 I was able to fix bugs for thousands of users around the globe.